erfanmoshiri/B2B-file-sharing/README.md

 # B2B-file-sharing
-a bittorrent-based B2B file sharing simulation in python
+a BitTorrent-based B2B file sharing simulation in python

 ### How to run the program:
-In this program, Python and django are used to store program data such as files and peers.
+In this program, Python and Django are used to store program data such as files and peers.
 To install the requirements in the main project path, use the following command:
 ```bash
 pip install -r requirements.txt